-Rosenheim et al. (2014) collated available data on seedcosts and seedset, showing that the data broadly match their model predictions, suggesting that most species do lie close to the equilibrium proposed by Haig & Westoby (1988) and long-term pollen augmentation would increase seedset in relatively few species (but see Burd 2008, 2016; Rosenheim et al. 2016 for continued controversy).
-This conclusion concurs with authors who suggest that pollen limitation is much less widespread than generally reported due to limitations of experimental techniques (Zimmerman & Pyke 1988; Knight, Steets & Ashman 2006).
-By including both seed set and the relative cost of pollen attraction versus seed provisioning tissues in their model, Rosenheim et al. (2014) considered how the balance between energy spent on aborted flowers versus the components of fixed seed costs shifts across species.
-They suggest that parental optimists will abort a large number of less costly flowers, while the parental pessimists will abort a relatively smaller number of more costly flowers.
+Extending these ideas around parental pessimists and optimists from Rosenheim et al (2014), leads to XXX specific hypotheses for the current study (Fig. 2).
+Across angiosperm species, total per seed accessory costs have been shown to scale approximately isometrically with seed size (Henery & Westoby 2001; Moles, Warton & Westoby 2003; Lord & Westoby 2006, 2012; Chen, Felker & Sun 2010).
+In other words, to first order, the relative energy expenditure on accessory costs does not vary systematically with seed size across species.
+How these accessory costs are divided between different tissues, however, is expected to vary systematically with seed size.
+Specifically, …

-A flow diagram shows how Rosenheim et al.’s (2014) results can be extended to demonstrate that the relative cost of pollen attraction versus seed provisioning tissues should also correlate with seed size (Figure 2).
-Beginning at the box labelled “parental optimist”, these species, by definition have high per seed provisioning costs and produce an overabundance of ovules, relative to their ability to provision pollinated ovules to mature seeds.
-Such plants will be selected to evolve relatively smaller flowers; an individual cannot produce both a large number of excess flowers and have those flowers be individually costly.
+are captured and extended in the schematic Fig 2, which can be considered one of the working hypotheses for the present paper.
+Beginning at the box labelled “parental optimist”, such species by definition produce an overabundance of ovules, relative to their ability to provision pollinated ovules to mature seeds.
+Such plants will be selected to evolve relatively smaller flowers, since producing a large number of excess flowers and also having those flowers individually costly is plainly a disadvantage.
 The complement to this argument is that these species will have higher provisioning costs, relative to their pre-pollination costs.
-A second line of reasoning also links the parental optimist with higher provisioning costs: a benefit of having as excess of pollinated ovules, relative to the likely ability to provision them, is that the parent plants can select just the offspring with the most vigorous genotype, aborting the remaining embryos shortly after pollination (Figure 2).
+A second line of reasoning also links the parental optimist with higher provisioning costs: a benefit of having an excess of pollinated ovules, relative to the likely ability to provision them, is that the parent plants can select for offspring with the most vigorous genotypes, aborting the remaining embryos shortly after pollination (Figure 2).
 In turn, having been able to choose the best embryos, the parents should invest more heavily in provisioning, providing the embryos with the greatest probability of success.
 Meanwhile, big-seed species should also be selected to have relatively higher provisioning costs, as ###.
-An additional logical consequence, is that parental optimists should also have lower seedset in an average year, due to the large number of ovules that are aborted (Figure 2).
+A further logical consequence is that parental optimists should have lower seedset in an average year, due to the large number of ovules that are aborted (Figure 2).
+In summary, Fig 2 illustrates how different feedback loops are expected to reinforce each other and produce coordinated variation in pollen-ovule ratio, pre-pollination costs versus provisioning costs, and year-to-year variation in pollination success.
 No previous studies have looked at how the per successful seed cost of pre-pollination failure scales with seed size, but for the species considered by Lord & Westoby (2006, 2012) total pre-pollination costs per seed scaled isometrically with seed size.
 We predict that both the pre-pollination failure costs and post-pollination failure costs will scale isometrically with seed size.